gofractally/Eden/doc/clsdk/src/cltester/as/README.md

 ## trace

 Like `act`, `trace<action wrapper>(action args)` creates, signs, and executes a single-action transaction.
 Unlike `act`, `trace` does not verify success.
-Instead, it returns the action's trace.
+Instead, it returns the transaction's trace.
 We could display the trace:

 ```cpp
 auto result = chain.as("alice"_n).trace<example::actions::buydog>(